nirix/traq/README.md

 Licenses
 -------

-Traq is released under the GNU GPL license, _version 3 only_.
+* Traq is released under the GNU GPL license, _version 3 only_.
-Avalon is released under the GNU Lesser GPL license, _version 3 only_.
+* Avalon is released under the GNU Lesser GPL license, _version 3 only_.

+### Terminated Licenses ###

+* **devxdev / Devon Hazelett**:
+  Files, classes and functions were taken and completely stripped of copyright, warranty and code comments then used in the "Soule Framework".

 Credits
 -------